A quick summary:

 In addition to recruitment and hiring, employers can benefit from fewer departures.
 It’s only when a business retains its best employees that progress is made.
 In fact, when people leave their job, it can impact morale tremendously for those who stay.

-When a company supports its employees with perks and fringe benefits, it is making a more solid approach to retaining them.
+When a company supports its employees with fringe benefits, it is making a more solid approach to retaining them.
 Perks must be meaningful and have a tangible impact.

 In a lot of circumstances, it isn’t just poor salaries that drive employees away.
 It’s access to fringe benefits.
 It’s reported that 75% of employees are more likely to stay due to the benefits package available to them.